austinmama/customer-portal/cpcompmanlic.md

 ## Canceling a control panel license
 {: #cp_compcanlisc}

 Control panel licenses are invoiced monthly, based on the agreed-upon terms at the time the license was purchased.
 You can cancel licenses at any time and they're canceled on the next upcoming billing anniversary date.
 To ensure that a cancellation is applied to the current billing cycle, cancellations must be made no less than 24 hours before the billing anniversary date.
-Specific information on the billing anniversary for the account is displayeddisplayed during the cancellation process.
+Specific information on the billing anniversary for the account is displayed during the cancellation process.
 Use the following steps to cancel a control panel license.

 1. Back up or transfer any data that is associated with the control panel license.
 2. Log in to the customer portal with your unique credentials.